Holywell ambush: Aftermath

 The IRA operation was deemed unsuccessful as they had not achieved their primary objective of disarming the British soldiers and their commanding officer was badly wounded in the attack.
 The inability to capture the British soldiers weapons would hamper the battalion and the wider East Mayo Brigade's ability to conduct large ambushes in an area that was already in very short supply of rifles and ammunition.
 There were varying accounts of casualties from both sides.
 The IRA inflicted a minimum of three casualties on the British side and the ambush gave many volunteers their first experience of battle.
-Some of the volunteers who took part in the ambush claimed that 5 and upwards of 10 on the British side were wounded.
+Some of the volunteers who took part in the ambush claimed that 5 and upwards of 10 on the British side were wounded with 3 dying subsequently.
 The British claimed that they had killed one IRA man and wounded several others.
 They also admitted that three of their soldiers were wounded.
 The following day, British police and military carried out an exhaustive search in the intervening districts.
 It was reported in the Western People, that in the search that followed, the police and military from Claremorris and Ballyhaunis found blood stains over the ground covered by the IRA and two shotguns, a loaded revolver and two overcoats.
 In reality the IRA suffered only one casualty, that of their Cmdt.
 Patrick Kenny.
 In the military drive that followed the number of private houses raided totalled one hundred and fifty, however nothing incriminating was found.

 After Cmdt.
 Kenny was safely extracted from the engagement he was carried by Volunteers Jack and William Caulfield along with others to a house nearby and then on to Pat Healy's house.
 The British military's account reported that the soldiers witnessed a body being carried into a house nearby.
 From there he was taken to be treated first by Dr. A Smyth, Ballyhaunis, who was the battalion's Medical Officer.
 Kenny was moved to Mayo county infirmary and treated by Dr. McBride, however, it was deemed unsafe for him to stay there so after 24hrs he had to leave and was treated in Union hospital for 10 days (Dr. Hopkins Castlebar).
 Members of Cumann na Mban employed in the Union hospital had established an IRA ward in a disused portion of the hospital where numerous wounded volunteers were treated throughout the war.
 When Kenny had recovered sufficiently, he was taken to Surgeon M Ó Máille in Galway, where he received treatment for 5 weeks.
 He then went on to recuperate in the home of Pádraic Ó Máille TD near Maam in Connemara for four months. Ó Máille's home was used a safe house by the West Connemara, West Mayo and South Mayo IRA Brigades.
 Kenny returned to the Ballyhaunis area in April 1921.